HealthInnovationEast/PSC_QART_legacy_process/README.md

 -   Wait 3 weeks for PSC submissions.

--   Collate all PSC submisisons and check for data completeness.
+-   Collate all PSC submissions and check for data completeness.

 -   Process data for calculations (note reporting doesn't go beyond summary statistics).